MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ## VMware parallel backups

 With earlier versions of DPM, parallel backups were performed only across protection groups.
-With DPM 2019 and later, all your VMware VMs backup within a single protection group would be parallel, leading to faster VM backups.
+With DPM 2019 and later, all your VMware VMs back up within a single protection group would be parallel, leading to faster VM backups.
 All VMware delta replication jobs would run in parallel.
 By default, number of jobs to run in parallel is set to 8.

 You can modify the number of jobs by using the registry key as shown below (not present by default, you need to add):